To be Successful in Life

 Whether you are a chronic overachiever that gets distracted and dissuaded by your big dreams or you are easily deterred if you don’t accomplish what you think you should, micro goal setting provides a simple and easy achieve platform for accomplishing larger goals.

-What are the fundamentals to successful micro goal setting?
+What are the fundamentals of successful micro goal setting?

 The key to micro goal setting begins with having a quality macro goal that you wish to achieve.
 The popular recommendation for creating goals revolves around the SMART theory: